Account Monitoring

 | Collateral | `POST /api/v4/collateral-account/balance` | [Collateral Balance](/api-reference/collateral-trading/collateral-account-balance) |

-For an explanation of account types and how funds move between them, see [Balances & Transfers](/concepts/balances).
+For an explanation of account types and how funds move between accounts, see [Balances & Transfers](/concepts/balances).

 ### Fetch Trade balance